wasami/DiscordBot/README.md

 npm install
 ```
 ### Run the bot
 Hopefully, by this point you have carried out the necessary steps to run the bot yourself.
-All that is left is execute this command
+All that is left is to execute this command
 ```
 node bot.js
 ```
 After this you should see the message on your console 'Logged in as [your_bot_name]#0000!' and tada!
 The bot is live.

 ## How to use the bot
-Currently the bot is not automated yet and the only way to interact with the bot is by sending a message to the server the bot joined.
+Currently the bot is not automated and the only way to interact with the bot is by sending a message to the server the bot joined.
-The only commands the bot recognises so far is '!ping' and '!news'.
-Try it and see what happens!
+Right now, The bot only recognises two commands: '!ping' and '!news'.
+Try them and see what happens!